81 Important agile terminologies you need to know

 An “estimate” in software development calculates the effort required to complete a specific development activity, which is usually stated in terms of time.

-18. Exploratory Testing
+18. Exploratory testing

-Exploratory testing is a style or technique for testing software typically contrasted with “scripted testing.”
+Another agile term that we have included in this agile terminology list is exploratory testing.
+It is a style or technique for testing software typically contrasted with “scripted testing.”
 It is more than just a “practice.”

 19. Facilitation